AJaxRUN/SQUAD/README.md

-A simple video chatting App, that uses the webRTC API and a Golang backend.
+A simple video chatting App, that uses the webRTC API and a Node backend.

 Features: